What are developmental milestones for a 7-month-old baby?

 - They can make polysyllabic babbling sounds and may respond to their name.

-- Between the age of five and seven months, you will see your baby’s tooth buds emerging from their gums.
+- Between the age of 5-7 months, you will see your baby's tooth buds emerging from their gums.
 During teething, they will drool more and become fussier than before.

-- By six to seven months, babies demonstrate strong head control in all positions.
+- By 6-7 months of age, babies demonstrate strong head control in all positions.
 They become strong, independent sitters.
-They’re ready for the next important skill, learning how to sit and get out of a sitting position independently.
+They're ready for the next important skill, learning how to sit and get out of a sitting position independently.

 - At this age, babies roll from their back to tummy and vice versa.
 They try to do push-ups in a way to move forward.